talsec/Free-RASP-Android/README.md

     Log.e("SigningCertificateHash", Utils.computeSigningCertificateHash(this))
     ...
 ```
-The value of watcherMail is automatically used as target address for your security reports.
+The value of watcherMail is automatically used as the target address for your security reports.
 Mail has a strict form `'name@domain.com'`.
-You can assign just `emptyArray()` to `supportedAlternativeStores` if you publish on the Google Play Store and Huawei AppGallery as these are already included internally.
+You can assign just `emptyArray()` to `supportedAlternativeStores` if you publish on the Google Play Store and Huawei AppGallery, as these are already included internally.
 ```kt
 [TalsecApplication.kt]